rajput-musa/CPUSchedulingAlgorithms/README.md

 # Operating System CPU Scheduling Algorithms

-This repository contains the implementation of various CPU scheduling algorithms commonly used in operating systems.
-The `main.py` file includes the implementation of the following algorithms along with their Gantt chart visualization:
+This repository implements various CPU scheduling algorithms commonly used in operating systems.
+The `main.py` file includes the implementation of the following algorithms along with their Gantt chart visualization.
+Also, it calculates the waiting time (WT), turnaround time (TAT), and average waiting time (AWT) for each algorithm.

 - Banker's Algorithm
 - Shortest Job First (SJF) (Preemptive & Non-Preemptive)